rventura20/LinuxClassRepo/Lectures/Week03_ShellScripting/Readme.md

 cat * | wc -l
 ```

+`cat` concatenates all the files ( * ) and dumps them to stdout.
+Via a pipe, the stdin of `wc -l` reads that stdout and processes it.

 ## [ 7:20 - 7:40 ] Grep

 Now lets look at some more advanced pattern matching used in Linux via the grep command.
 Grep stands for Global regular expression print, it uses regular expressions to search for strings.
+"What's a regular expressions???" - we'll get to those nasty things in a second, but first we'll take a peek at grep.

 Now, grep is immensely useful, as we already saw last week.
 Last week we typed

 ```